herflis/concepts-temp/content/review/sharing.md

 # Configuration

-You can switch ON or OFF notifications or customize the notification emails using the Sharing settings which can be found at `/Root/System/Settings/Sharing.settings` or in the `Setup` menu on the admin-ui.
+You can switch ON or OFF notifications and also customize the notification emails using the Sharing settings which can be found at `/Root/System/Settings/Sharing.settings` or in the `Setup` menu on the admin-ui.

-Having different mail subjects and bodies per subtree is possible, because the keys themselves (see below) are coming from settings.
+Having different mail subjects and bodies per subtree is possible as well, because the keys themselves (see below) are coming from settings.

 ```json
 {